-(#12808)An AP affiliated with an AP MLD may also schedule for transmission a Link Recommendation frame to provide link recommendation for a set of non-AP MLDs as follows: — The bit corresponding to the AID of a non-AP MLD shall be set to 1 in the Partial AID Bitmap subfield of the AID Bitmap element in the Link Recommendation frame if the AP intends to provide a link recommendation for this non-AP MLD. — The Multi-Link Traffic Indication element includes Per-Link Traffic Indication Bitmap subfield(s), in the Per-Link Traffic Indication Bitmap List field, which correspond(s) to the AID(s) of the non-AP MLD(s), starting from the bit number k of the AID bitmap of the AID Bitmap element carried in the Link Recommendation frame.
-The AID Offset subfield of the Multi-Link Traffic Control field of the Multi-Link Traffic Indication element contains the value k.
-The order of the Per-Link Traffic Indication Bitmap subfield(s) follows the order of the bits that are set to 1 in the Partial AID Bitmap subfield of the AID Bitmap element carried in the Link Recommendation frame that corresponds to the AID(s) of the non-AP MLD(s).
+(#12808)An AP affiliated with an AP MLD may also schedule for transmission a Link Recommendation frame to provide link recommendation for a set of non-AP MLDs as follows: — The bit corresponding to the AID of a non-AP MLD shall be set to 1 in the Partial AID Bitmap subfield of the AID Bitmap element in the Link Recommendation frame if the AP intends to provide a link recommendation for this non-AP MLD. — The Multi-Link Traffic Indication element includes Per-Link Traffic Indication Bitmap subfield(s), in the Per-Link Traffic Indication Bitmap List field, which correspond(s) to the AID(s) of the non-AP MLD(s), (#10386)listed in the AID bitmap of the AID Bitmap element carried in the Link Recommendation frame. (#10386)The order of the Per-Link Traffic Indication Bitmap subfield(s) follows the order of the bits that are set to 1 in the Partial AID Bitmap subfield of the AID Bitmap element carried in the Link Recommendation frame that corresponds to the AID(s) of the non-AP MLD(s).
 The bit position i of the Per-Link Traffic Indication Bitmap subfield in the Multi-Link Traffic Indication element that corresponds to the link with the link ID equal to i on which a STA affiliated with the non-AP MLD is operating shall be set to 1 to indicate to the non-AP MLD that it should exchange frames on this link both in DL and UL, while following the rules defined in 35.3.7.1.1 (General).

 TGbe editor: Please modify the following paragraph in P474L1 of TGbe D2.2 as follows:

-An AP MLD shall set dot11MultiLinkTIMActivated to true if dot11TIDtoLinkMappingActivated is true and if any of the following conditions is met and otherwise shall set to false: — At least one of the associated non-AP MLD(s) has successfully negotiated a TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) with the AP MLD and not all TIDs are mapped to all the enabled links (#12808)(i.e., TID-to-link Mapping Negotiation Supported subfield set to 1) and the AP MLD has buffered BU(s) for that non-AP MLD — The AP MLD intends to provide link recommendations (#12808)in a Beacon frame to retrieve individually addressed buffered BUs to at least one of the associated non-AP MLD(s) that has successfully negotiated a TID-to-link mapping with the AP MLD and all TIDs are mapped to all the enabled links and the AP MLD has buffered BU(s) for that non-AP MLD — The AP MLD intends to provide link recommendations (#12808)in a Beacon frame to retrieve individually addressed buffered BUs to at least one of the associated non-AP MLD(s) that is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) and the AP MLD has buffered BU(s) for that non-AP MLD.
+An AP MLD shall set (#12050)dot11MultiLinkTrafficIndicationActivated to true if dot11TIDtoLinkMappingActivated is true and if any of the following conditions is met and otherwise shall set to false: — At least one of the associated non-AP MLD(s) has successfully negotiated a TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) with the AP MLD and not all TIDs are mapped to all the enabled links (#12808)(i.e., TID-to-link Mapping Negotiation Supported subfield set to 1) and the AP MLD has buffered BU(s) (#13855)with TID(s) that are not mapped to all enabled links for that non-AP MLD — The AP MLD intends to provide link recommendations (#12808)in a (#10386)Beacon-A frame to retrieve individually addressed buffered BUs to at least one of the associated non-AP MLD(s) that has successfully negotiated a TID-to-link mapping with the AP MLD and all TIDs are mapped to all the enabled links and the AP MLD has buffered BU(s) for that non-AP MLD — The AP MLD intends to provide link recommendations (#12808)in a (#10386)Beacon-A frame to retrieve individually addressed buffered BUs to at least one of the associated non-AP MLD(s) that is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) and the AP MLD has buffered BU(s) for that non-AP MLD.